journeyapps/node-sqlcipher/README.md

 2. Linux links against the system `libcrypto`.
 3. Windows release binaries continue to use vendored static OpenSSL artifacts from `deps/`.

-## Usage with electron-forge / electron-rebuild
+## Usage with electron-forge / @electron/rebuild

-[electron-forge](https://www.electronforge.io/) uses [electron-rebuild](https://github.com/electron/electron-rebuild) and will rebuild native modules from source by default.
+[electron-forge](https://www.electronforge.io/) uses [@electron/rebuild](https://github.com/electron/rebuild) and will rebuild native modules from source by default.

 That rebuild path is now supported by the published package.
 If a matching prebuilt binary exists you can still skip rebuilding this module to speed up install times, but it is no longer required as a workaround.

-To skip rebuilding when a matching prebuilt binary is already present, disable rebuilding of this library using the `onlyModules` option of `electron-rebuild` in your `package.json`:
+To skip rebuilding when a matching prebuilt binary is already present, disable rebuilding of this library using the `onlyModules` option of `@electron/rebuild` in your `package.json`:

         "config": {
             "forge": {